VA cash-out refinance guidelines & requirements for 2018, plus VA mortgage rates

 Do I need a new appraisal?

 Yes.
-VA cash out loans are available up to 100 percent of the home’s current value.
+These loans are available up to 100 percent of the home’s current value.
 To establish new value, an appraisal is required.

 No. The property on which the VA loan is opened must be the borrower’s primary residence.